Planning Overlays and Residential Property Development – Developer Explains

 Are you considering undertaking a residential development project but lack confidence in your understanding of planning overlays?

-Well, stick around because in this article I’m going explain planning overlays in a way that will make sense.
+Well, stick around because in this article I’m going to explain planning overlays in a way that will make sense.

 I’m then going to break down the various overlays and what they mean to your development.